Berliner-Feuerwehr/BF-Open-Data/README.md

 In an effort to become a modern city, Berlin published its Open Data strategy in 2012.
 In the same year, a city-wide open data portal, called daten.berlin.de was launched.
 Meanwhile over 3000 datasets are available for the public and the number keeps growing.

-The Berlin Fire Department offers critical services like fire rescue, ambulance service as well as technical assistance.
+The Berlin Fire Brigade offers critical services like fire rescue, ambulance service as well as technical assistance.
 The quality of emergency services makes the difference between a tragedy and a narrow escape.
 Therefore, it is crucial for each citizen to be well informed about the quality of emergency services available to them.
 In this repository, we will publish datasets relevant to our operations for everyone to use.